Ultimate Huntington Beach Real Estate Investing Guide for 2026

 Huntington Beach School Ratings

-The public education setup in Huntington Beach is K-12, with elementary schools, middle schools, and high schools.
+The public education setup in Huntington Beach is K-12, with primary schools, middle schools, and high schools.

 School Quick Stats